ISSN 2410-7751 (Print)

 Methods.
 The leaves of R. rosea aseptically growing plants were used as the explants.
 Several variants of Murashige and Skoog (1962) agar-solidified culture medium supplemented with different combinations of auxins (α-naphthaleneacetic acid (NAA) and 2,4-dichlorophenoxyacetic acid (2,4-D)) and cytokinins (kinetin and 6-benzylaminopurine (BAP)) were estimated as potential regeneration-inducing media.
 Regeneration frequency was calculated as the percentage of leaves that produced shoots.

 Conclusions.
-R. rosea leaf explants have demonstrated high regeneration capacity with using the studied combinations of plant growth regulators.
-MS medium supplemented with 2.5 mg/l BAP and 1.0 mg/l 2,4-D allowed inducing shoot regeneration in leaf explants with the frequency of 100%.
+R. rosea leaf explants have demonstrated high regeneration capacity by using the studied combinations of plant growth regulators.
+MS medium supplemented with 2.5 mg/l BAP and 1.0 mg/l 2,4-D allowed for inducing shoot regeneration in leaf explants with a frequency of 100%.
 The frequency of regeneration was lower in the case of substitution of BAP for kinetin.
 The other types of morphogenesis (formation of adventitious roots and/or callus) were also observed.

 Key words: Rhodiola rosea L., leaf explants, shoot regeneration, growth regulators.